-Scuba diving can change your life forever.
+Did you know that scuba diving can change your life forever?
 There is so much to discover when you are underwater.
 This sport has it all, it’s a fantastic experience that can improve your emotional and physical health while learning new skills, making friends and expanding your environmental awareness.
-Most would guess that the only benefits are conquering your fears and taking your adrenaline for the ride of its life, it actually has very real benefits that can have a major impact on peoples’ lives.
+Most people would guess that the only benefits are conquering your fears and taking your adrenaline for the ride of its life, but it actually has very real benefits that can have a major impact on peoples’ lives and health.

 Diving can rapidly become an obsession.
 The reefs, the colors, the fish, and the pure enjoyment of discovery are only some of the reasons we scuba dive.
 Scuba divers have a quest for adventure; whether professional or for recreational purposes, and what better way to fulfill this quest than to do something people all over the world are doing, Scuba diving.